Tick season has arrived…

 Herbal Flea And Tick Powder

-- Diatomaceous Earth
+• Diatomaceous Earth

 Herbal Flea/Tick Collars

 Like powders and sprays, you can also buy herbal flea and tick collars.
+Or you can make your own home remedies for ticks on dogs like this one:

-Mix 2 tablespoons of almond oil with Rose Geranium Oil or Palo Santo.
-Then, dab a few drops on your dog’s neck area before you head out.
+• Dab a few drops on your dog’s neck area before you head out.

-Or, put it on his collar once a week.
+• Or … put it on his collar once a week.

 Tick Shampoo

-Let the suds sit on your dog for 20 minutes before you rinse them off.
+You can also make your own shampoo that serves as a natural tick repellent for dogs.
+Mix several drops of Palo Santo with your favorite organic lavender shampoo.
+Let the suds sit on your dog for 20 minutes before you rinse.
 This will kill any ticks and prevent new ones.
+Or you can try this.

-Citrus repellent
+Citrus Repellent

-Cover with boiling water and let steep overnight.
+• Cover with boiling water and let steep overnight.

-Put the solution in a spray bottle and spray all over the dog.
-Be sure to spray …
+• Pour into a spray bottle and spray all over your dog.

 - behind the ears